top of page

 Congratulations!
 You did it!

 Now go out there and seize, or better yet, create the opportunities to practice in real life.
-You have presented confidently and competently in front of increasingly larger audiences.
+You have presented confidently and competently in front of increasingly distracting audiences.
 And, you have a range of additional specialised resources at your disposal to prepare for any scenario.
-And so, get out there, and start speaking.
+And so, get out there, and start speaking up.

 bottom of page